divyatwri/Smart-Trainer-Calendar-PowerBI/README.md

 ### 4. Schedule Control Centre

-The Schedule Control Centre provides a detailed scheduling table for operational review.
+The Schedule Control Centre provides a detailed operational view of trainer schedules.

 It includes: